-However there is a potential new requirement for an airport wireless local area network, called Airport Network and Location Equipment (ANLE), which would operate in the broader 5091-5150 MHz band, and would include both aircraft-ground and ground-ground communication links.
-The objectives of ANLE would be to provide more information to the pilot/cockpit and reduce runway incursions.
-The International Air Transport Association (IATA) has developed a system concept, called Airport Vehicle Position System, which is aimed at a system implementation of the ANLE functions, and would operate within the 5000-5150 MHz band.
+However there is a potential new requirement for an airport wireless local area network, which would operate in the broader 5091-5150 MHz band, and would include both aircraft-ground (within 2 nmi, during landing and departure) and ground-ground communication links.
+It will eliminate some of the existing costly cable runs between various airport facilities.
+At the request of the FAA, the RTCA established a special committee to develop standards for this network (the Airport Wireless Surface Communications System (AWSCS)) which would operate in the 5091-5150 MHz and potentially the 5000-5091 MHz as well.
+The FAA is also considering the band allocated to the aeronautical radionavigation service and reserved for MLS for future Unmanned Aircraft System (UAS) functions.
+The International Air Transport Association (IATA) has developed a system concept that would operate within the 5000-5150 MHz band.
 Therefore, the entire 5000-5150 MHz band needs to be protected for future ARNS usage.

 The FAA is also facing a future crisis in the lack of adequate spectrum to satisfy the continuing need for point-to-point and point-to-multipoint communication links for transferring air traffic control related information.
-Thus, the FAA is developing a proposal to use a portion of the 5090-5150 MHz band to satisfy such future communications needs.
+Thus, the FAA is developing a proposal to use a portion of the 5090-5150 MHz band to satisfy such future fixed communications needs.
 A channel design structure similar to that of the 900 MHz band is being considered.